apache/trafficserver/doc/appendices/faq.en.rst

 Config checker
 --------------

-Traffic Server supports the below command to validate the config offline, inorder to allow the config to be pre-checked for possible service disruptions due to synatx errors::
+Traffic Server supports the below command to validate the config offline, in order to allow the config to be pre-checked for possible service disruptions due to synatx errors::

    traffic_server -Cverify_config -D<config_dir>